-Christian N. Burchill, PhD, RN, CEN, is a nurse scientist for Cleveland Clinic’s Office of Nursing Research and Innovation.
+Christian N. Burchill, PhD, MSN, RN, CEN, is a nurse scientist for Cleveland Clinic’s Office of Nursing Research and Innovation.
 Dr. Burchill’s expertise lies in adult and organization development within the healthcare industry.
 His program of research focuses on the impact of clinical nurse involvement in unit governance and practice-related decision-making on patient outcome and nurse engagement.
 Dr. Burchill also has an interest in survey development, creating valid and reliable survey instruments that can be used for both quality improvement and research purposes.
 He has also used his knowledge and expertise in organization development to consult with healthcare teams that may be struggling to improved productivity and efficiency.
 He has produced many published works on his research throughout his career.
 In addition to actively conducting research, Dr. Burchill mentors clinical nursing staff on the research process and the proper way to execute a research study.
 He also participates in and leads multi-disciplinary research studies, disseminates research findings both locally and nationally, and serves as a research consultant to others.

 - Ph.D., College of Education, Temple University, Philadelphia, Pennsylvania, 2001

 - M.S.N., University of Pennsylvania, Philadelphia, Pennsylvania, 1989